Beware if you are a new Amazon author considering publishing an audiobook with Audible ACX (Audiobook Creation Exchange).

 Alli (The Alliance of Independent Authors) had taken up the challenge of demanding a better deal for authors from Amazon.

-You should read its article about How Audible and ACX Betrayed Authors to get a better understanding of the issues involved.
+You should read its article about How Audible ACX Betrayed Authors to understand better the issues involved.

 This deliberate obfuscation is perhaps the most egregious part of Audible/ACX’s abusive policy, and the part of the scheme that may land them in legal trouble — or in more Congressional hearings in the US and other places, as Amazon faces renewed calls for stronger anti-trust regulation around the world.

 Because only net sales are reported, an author who sells 50 books may only see 20 sales on their report.

 They have no way of knowing that 30 additional sales were zeroed out thanks to Audible’s “generosity” to its customers.
 To the author, it just looks like a slow month for sales.

 Only when the number of returns exceeds the number of sales, leaving the author owing Audible money, does it become obvious that Audible has been drawing from the wallets of its content creators.

 One author had over 100 returns debited to their account, obliterating their income for the month.